ibm-cloud-docs/speech-to-text/acoustic-both.md

     For example, suppose that you are creating a custom acoustic model that is based on call-center audio for a specific product.
 You can train the custom acoustic model with a custom language model that is based on transcriptions of related calls or that includes names of specific products that are handled by the call center.

+To train a custom acoustic model with a custom language model, you must

+-   Create a custom language model that contains a transcription or list of words that is appropriate for the custom acoustic model.
+-   Ensure that the custom language model is fully trained and in the `available` state.
+Training fails if the custom language model is not `available`.
-To use a transcription or list of words, you first create a custom language model that contains this textual data.
-To train a custom acoustic model with a custom language model, both custom models must be based on the same version of the same base model.
+-   Ensure that both custom models are based on the same version of the same base model.
 If a new version of the base model is made available, you must upgrade both models to the same version of the base model for training to succeed.
+For more information, see [Upgrading custom models](/docs/speech-to-text?topic=speech-to-text-customUpgrade).

 Use the optional `custom_language_model_id` query parameter of the `POST /v1/acoustic_customizations/{customization_id}/train` method to train your custom acoustic model with a custom language model.
 Pass the GUID of the acoustic model with the `customization_id` parameter and the GUID of the custom language model with the `custom_language_model_id` parameter.
 Both models must be owned by the credentials that are passed with the request.